krypniok/junkyard/rndmovie/README.md

 ## moviescript.sh
 ----
-Make up a new MOvie by cutting scenes together.
+Make up a new Movie by cutting scenes together.
 The file "input.txt" is read and self-explanatory.